 The researchers confirmed that Aplysia were sensitized by noting the enhanced SWR in trained animals after the first training session.
 After RNA was injected into naïve Aplysia, the researchers tested the SWR in these animals (Figure 1).
 Naïve Aplysia injected with trained RNA had a significantly higher SWR than those injected with untrained RNA.
 Only trained RNA resulted in SWR enhancement in naïve Aplysia.
 When the authors compared the injection of trained RNA without RG-108 into naïve Aplysia to injection with RG-108, they found that only the RNA solution lacking RG-108 had SWR enhancement.
 Upon examination of the in vitro impact of RNA on neuron excitability, the authors found that RNA from trained Aplysia resulted in increased sensory (but not motor) neuronal excitability.
 Interestingly, the authors noticed that the trained RNA may modulate sensory neuronal excitability using the same current that is altered by electric shock delivery to the Aplysia body.

-In sum, the authors found that injecting RNA from sensitized Aplysia into naïve Aplysia induces behavior indicative of sensitization.
+In summary, the authors found that injecting RNA from sensitized Aplysia into naïve Aplysia induces behavior indicative of sensitization.
 Because the inhibition of DNA methylation blocks RNA-induced sensitization, DNA methylation is likely required for the RNA to modulate Aplysia sensitization.
 Additionally, the form of sensitization used in this study produces RNA that only alters sensory neuron excitability (indicating that sensory neurons may be altered by this type of sensitization, but not motor neurons).

 These results are important and prominent because they reveal that, at least in Aplysia, RNA may be an essential component of the engram.
 Sensitization may increase cellular levels of specific RNA strands that then modulate DNA methylation.
 DNA methylation (which, as discussed earlier, can modulate gene expression) may alter the expression of certain genes important for a sensitized Aplysia response to a stimulus.
 Mimicking the epigenetic code of sensitized Aplysia may be sufficient to encode the sensitized training response.
-Thus, DNA methylation may then be related to the storage of memory, and the expression of this memory as sensitization to a stimulus.
+Thus, DNA methylation may then be related to the storage of memory and the expression of this memory as sensitization to a stimulus.

 Although this study (and much of the news circulating regarding it) implies a link between RNA and complex memory, the results presented do not.
 Aplysia neuronal sensitization is an incredibly simple and useful model for memory, however, it is a far cry from the complex memory that humans experience.
 RNA may indeed be responsible for the firing patterns of individual neurons, but the actual memories formed by the firing of these neurons are not exclusively encoded in the cell’s RNA or epigenome.
 Elucidating the mechanism of complex neural processes based solely on the observed workings of much simpler processes represents a dilettante and oversimplified approach to neuroscience.

 In conclusion, recent neuroscientific research has shown that memory is an emergent property of the nervous system and its constituent parts.
-Based on decades of study it is quite likely that part of the engram lies at the synapse, however, this may not be the full story.
+Based on decades of studies, it is quite likely that part of the engram lies at the synapse, however, this may not be the full story.
 Future research should elucidate the exact types of RNA involved in memory, as well as the epigenetic changes associated with these RNAs.
 If the exact proteins being modulated in Aplysia sensitization can be identified, researchers could better understand where and how these proteins interact to alter neuronal firing patterns in response to a given stimuli.

 Figure 1: Basic Aplysia anatomy (left).
 Trained/sensitized animals experienced SWR when given an electric shock.
 RNA was extracted from trained Aplysia (left) and injected into naïve untrained Aplysia (middle).
 Control untrained Aplysia were given an injection lacking trained Aplysia RNA.
 The untrained animals injected with RNA exhibit SWR, whereas the control untrained animals do not.